 - MSc in Translation Technology PAC Codes: DC700 (Full-time), DC731 (Part-timne)

-- MA in Refugee Integration PAC Code DC663 (Full-time) DC666 (Part-time)
+- MA in Refugee Integration PAC Codes: DC663 (Full-time), DC666 (Part-time)

-The MA in Translation Studies is a one-year, full-time or two-year part time (day time classes) programme which provides advanced training and a postgraduate qualification in Translation Studies.
+The MA in Translation Studies (MTS) is a one-year, full-time or two-year part time (day time classes) programme which provides advanced training and a postgraduate qualification in Translation Studies.
 Students take translation modules in one or two of the following languages: French, German, Irish, Spanish, Japanese and Chinese.
 All translation, except for English-Irish, is into English.
-Translation skills alone are no longer sufficient to obtain employment and this course prepares students to work with translation memory and other technology.
-Other course modules include Translation Theory, Translation Technology, Computerised Terminology, Research Methodologies, Localisation, Audiovisual Translation, Digital Methods in Language and Discourse, Simulated Translation Bureau and Community Interpreting.
+Translation skills alone are no longer sufficient to obtain employment and this course prepares students to work with translation memory, machine translation and other technology.
+Apart from translation modules, other course modules include Translation Theory, Translation Technology, Computerised Terminology, Research Methodologies, Localisation, Audiovisual Translation, Digital Methods in Language and Discourse, Simulated Translation Bureau and Community Interpreting.
 Students can opt to do either a dissertation or a three-month work placement during the summer months.
 This programme allows students to develop a range of professional and linguistic skills to prepare them for the translation profession.

-For more information, please visit: http://www.dcu.ie/prospective/deginfo.php?classname=MTS
+For more information, please visit: https://www.dcu.ie/courses/Postgraduate/salis/MA-Translation-Studies.shtml

 The MSc in Translation Technology (MTT) is a one-year, full-time or two-year part-time (day time classes) taught programme which provides advanced training and a postgraduate qualification in Translation Technology.
-Students on this programme develop skills in translation technology such as translation memory tools, machine translation, software localisation, audiovisual translation.
-Students can also go on a Study Visit to the EU Institutions.
-The MSc in Translation Technology accommodates candidates with language combinations other than those covered by the MA in Translation Studies, with English as a common language.
+Students on this programme develop skills in translation technology such as translation memory tools and machine translation alongside software localization, corpus linguistics and audiovisual translation.
+They also take modules in software development, computerized terminology and translation theory.
+The programme accommodates candidates with language combinations other than those covered by the MA in Translation Studies, with English as a common language.

 The MSc in Translation Technology is a well-established, internationally recognized training programme taught by leading researchers in the field of Translation Studies.
 The MSc is a member of the prestigious European Masters in Translation (EMT) network, initiated by the European Commission in order to promote a quality brand for translator qualifications in Europe.
-Students on this programme come from all over Europe, as well as Ireland.
+Students on this programme come from all over the world, as well as from Ireland.

 The MTT is an innovative programme which addresses the increasing technological knowledge and skills sought by the translation industry.
 The MTT combines a firm grounding in the academic discipline of Translation Studies with a strong practical dimension specialising in translation-related technologies, leaving students with a wide range of employment options.
-Be part of this newly established programme and become a technology leader in the translation industry.
+Graduates from this course work with companies such as Keywords Studios, Welocalize and Kantan MT.

-For more information, please visit: http://www.dcu.ie/prospective/deginfo.php?classname=MTT&originating_school=61
+For more information, please visit: https://www.dcu.ie/courses/Postgraduate/salis/MSc-Translation-Technology.shtml